AdobeDocs/uxp-photoshop/src/pages/ps_reference/classes/photoshop.md

 **async** : *Promise*<[*Document*](/ps_reference/classes/document/)\>

-Opens the specified document and returns it's model
+Opens the specified document and returns the model

 > (0.4.0) Please note that this API now requires you to provide a UXPFileEntry